-There are 32 stations all linked together around Bangkok so finding one is not that hard as they are above ground.
-You'll generally see the huge concrete pillars and skytrain tracks before a station.
+There are 35 stations all linked together around Bangkok so finding one is not that hard as they are above ground.
+They are also often linked with MRT (light railway stations) You'll generally see the huge concrete pillars and skytrain tracks before a station.

 Automated escalators and footsteps link footpaths to the elevated stations where you can purchase a ticket.
 These stations often provide easy methods to cross Bangkok's roads without buying a ticket.